-The theory of evolution is the only religion that spreads fear for super-intelligence.
+Actually, the theory of evolution is the only religion that spreads fear for super-intelligence.
 Religions like Judaism, Christianity and the Islam officially believe that respectively Yahweh, God and Allah has created life and the universe.
 On the other hand, Hinduism and Buddhism have no explanation for the origin of life and the universe.
-In search for an answer, some of them combine their religion with the religion of evolution, including the fear for the emergence of super-intelligence.
+In search for an answer, some of them combine their religion with the religion of evolution, including the fear for super-intelligence.

-Let's assume that we should fear super-intelligence because of Moore's Law.
-In that case, this super-intelligence will first operate in slow-motion, and getting pace later on.
+Nevertheless, let's assume that we should fear super-intelligence because of Moore's Law.
+In that case, super-intelligence will first operate in slow-motion, and getting pace later on.
 Then we have enough time to “pull the plug”.